twk6809/ARISS_mod_script_gen/HELPER.md

 and generate lots of errors.
 This is easy to do!
 Just make the tab with the script the active one an run it.

 The tool can fail if the expected file names are not as expected.
 The input file names are fixed in the Python code.
 See the README file.

-Misspelled variable name(s) in the form, or the template, will not get properly populated.
-Do not change the variable names.
-If new variables are needed, contact the author.
+Misspelled field or variable name(s) in the form, or the template, will not get properly populated.
+Do not change the field or variable names.
+If new ones are needed, contact the author.

 If the value of a variable in the form is not known, or not going to be used, do not change the value in the form.
 For example if the live stream